eugenijusr/flot.multihighlight/README.md

 ### Multiple plots

-When you have multiple plots that share one axis you can enable multihighlighting for them in such a way that when one plot's data point is highlighted the point with the same shared axis value on the other plot will be highlighted as well.
-You can see the how it looks like [.here](https://www.portfolionumbers.com/tools/risk/historical/returns).
+When you have multiple plots that share one axis you can enable multihighlighting for them in a way that when one plot's data point is highlighted the point with the same shared axis value on the other plot will be highlighted as well.
+You can see the how it looks like [here](https://www.portfolionumbers.com/tools/risk/historical/returns).

 For this to work you need to pass an additional multihighlight option - linkedPlots - an array of plots that are linked to the current plot.
 An example of how this can be accomplished:

-	// plots is an plot array.
+	// plots is a plot array.
 	$.each(plots, function(index, plot){
 		// Link the plots for highlighting them at the same time. plot.getOptions().multihighlight.linkedPlots = new Array();